Protecting Climate-Resilient Coral Reefs: A High-Level Commitment

 UNOC3 Event

-In June, at the 3rd UN Ocean Conference, the Government of Papua New Guinea, WCS, and partners are organizing a high-level Blue Zone event focused on climate-resilient coral reefs.
+On June 10, 2025, at the 3rd UN Ocean Conference, the Government of Papua New Guinea, WCS, WWF, The Nature Conservancy, and partners organized a high-level Blue Zone event focused on climate-resilient coral reefs.

-During the event at UNOC3, partner governments from the Global North and the Global South will sign a high-level commitment to protecting climate-resilient coral reefs as a key strategy for coral reef survival by ensuring their inclusion in national biodiversity, climate, and sustainability action plans.
-Each partner member state will have the opportunity to sign the commitment in front of the audience and media, as well as highlight the work they are already implementing to protect climate-resilient coral reefs.
-The event will also be a great opportunity to formalize commitments to reef protection, national monitoring capacity, and the 30x30 marine conservation goals.
+Partner governments from the Global North and the Global South signed a high-level commitment to protecting climate-resilient coral reefs as a key strategy for coral reef survival by ensuring their inclusion in national biodiversity, climate, and sustainability action plans.
+Each partner member state had the opportunity to sign the commitment in front of the audience and media, as well as highlight the work they are already implementing to protect climate-resilient coral reefs.
+The event was also be a great opportunity to formalize commitments to reef protection, national monitoring capacity, and the 30x30 marine conservation goals.

-The event will bring together key global conservation and finance partners, including Bloomberg Philanthropies, the International Coral Reef Initiative, the Global Fund for Coral Reefs, the Global Environment Facility, and leading NGOs to accelerate funding, knowledge-sharing, and action towards 30x30 targets.
+The event brought together key global conservation and finance partners, including Bloomberg Philanthropies, the International Coral Reef Initiative, the Global Fund for Coral Reefs, the Global Environment Facility, and leading NGOs to accelerate funding, knowledge-sharing, and action towards 30x30 targets.

-The event will showcase the “Coral Reef Futures” project, featuring interdisciplinary research and commissioned artwork depicting three hopeful scenarios for coral reefs, inspiring urgent action that is being taken at UNOC3.
+The event showcased some of the “Coral Reef Futures” project, featuring interdisciplinary research and commissioned artwork depicting three hopeful scenarios for coral reefs, inspiring urgent action that is being taken at UNOC3.

 The commitment will be registered as a new Voluntary Ocean commitment on the United Nations Platform.